Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

 # What to do now?

-Based on the analysis above, we gain simple and straightforward conclusions:
+Based on the analysis above, we reach several simple and straightforward conclusions:

 - Get more followers
 - Use hashtags